locationtech/geotrellis/docs/guide/vectors.rst

 =============================

-While GeoTrellis is focused on working with raster data in spark, we do have some functionality for working with vecto data in spark.
+While GeoTrellis is focused on working with raster data in spark, we do have some functionality for working with vector data in spark.

 ClipToGrid
 ----------